justinjiajia/bigdata_lab_2026/lab_5_hive_beeline_version.md

 10 rows selected (17.747 seconds)
 ```

-## Step 7 Saving Output to HDFS or Local Filesystem
+## Step 6: Saving Output to HDFS or Local Filesystem

+We will often need to save the results of our analytical queries for reporting or visualization.

-### Option 1: Save to a Custom HDFS Directory
+### Option 1: Save to a Custom HDFS Directory (Recommended)

+This method securely writes the output back into the distributed file system.

 ```sql
 INSERT OVERWRITE DIRECTORY "/bigdata/airbnb/output" ROW FORMAT DELIMITED FIELDS TERMINATED BY ','